SibonisoV/WEDE5020-POE-DMT2/README.md

 # Changelogs

-## The corrections or improvements I made from my part 1 is referencing images.
-Now all my images in my proposal are references
+The corrections or improvements I made from my part 1 is referencing images.
+Now all my images in my proposal are referenced